Introduction

 And for testing Swedish BankID you’ll specify DisplayName as “Test av Mobilt BankID”.

-And for testing Swedish Freja eID plus you’ll specify DisplayName as “id_assently_assently-ab”.
+And for testing Swedish Freja+ you’ll specify DisplayName as “id_assently_assently-ab”.

 1. Authorization request token Creation